Haufe-Lexware/Scss-Styleguide/README.md

 <a name="structure-a-module">Structure a module</a>
 -----------

-A structure for module?
-It’s not too much?
-No I don’t think so.
-A module can has so much different types or become much complexity.
+A structure for modules?
+Is that not too much?
+No, I don’t think so.
+A module can have so many different types or become very complex, a well planned structure will help you a lot.

 ```sass
 // Config